warthog-network/docs/Guides/websocket-gateway-setup.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-Select the appropriate numbers separated by commas and/or spaces, or leave input blank to select all options shown (Enter 'c' to cancel): 1 Requesting a certificate for node2.warthog.network
+Select the appropriate numbers separated by commas and/or spaces, or leave input blank to select all options shown (Enter 'c' to cancel): 1 Obtaining a new certificate
+Performing the following challenges: http-01 challenge for node2.warthog.network
+Waiting for verification...
+Cleaning up challenges

 IMPORTANT NOTES:
  - Congratulations!
 Your certificate and chain have been saved at:
    /etc/letsencrypt/live/node2.warthog.network/fullchain.pem
    Your key file has been saved at:
    /etc/letsencrypt/live/node2.warthog.network/privkey.pem
-   Your certificate will expire on 2024-11-24.
+   Your cert will expire on 2024-11-25.
 To obtain a new or tweaked version of this certificate in the future, simply run certbot again.
 To non-interactively renew *all* of your certificates, run "certbot renew"
+ - Your account credentials have been saved in your Certbot configuration directory at /etc/letsencrypt.
+You should make a secure backup of this folder now.
+This configuration directory will also contain certificates and private keys obtained by Certbot so making regular backups of this folder is ideal.
  - If you like Certbot, please consider supporting our work by:

    Donating to ISRG / Let's Encrypt:   https://letsencrypt.org/donate